eleni-chr/max_clique/README.md

 # max_clique
-Find the largest subset of people who all follow each other in a social network
+Find the largest subset of people who all follow each other on a social network

 Function written by Eleni Christoforidou in MATLAB R2022b.